pkgw/miriad-python/README.md

 Check the miriad-python website for up-to-date information.
-At the time of release, the best contact person is Peter Williams, pwilliams@astro.berkeley.edu .
+At the time of release, the best contact person is Peter Williams, pwilliams@cfa.harvard.edu .
 For bug reports, use the issue tracker on the miriad-python GitHub page:

   https://github.com/pkgw/miriad-python/issues